EndlessSkyCommunity/endless-sky/docs/rfcs/plugin_index.md

 Each Plugin has its own index file, which contains a map with the following contents.
 Unless otherwise stated, the associated values are Strings.

-- `name`: A unique name identifying the Plugin
+- `name`: A unique name identifying the Plugin.
-- `authors`: One or more authors of the Plugin, for example `Somename, SomeOtherName & Contributors`
+- `authors`: One or more authors of the Plugin, for example `Somename, SomeOtherName & Contributors`.
-- `homepage`: A valid URL pointing at a page containing more Information about the Plugin.
+- `homepage`: A valid URL pointing at a page containing more information about the Plugin.
 - `license`: A license identifier in accordance with the [SPDX license list](https://spdx.org/licenses/).
 - `version`: The Plugin's version, as currently indexed.
 - `description`:  A short-to-medium length text describing the Plugin, similar to the Plugin's `about.txt`.